amclain/netlinx-workspace/README.md

 proprietary GUI editor.
 This means developers are free to use whichever text editor they please, like [sublime-netlinx](https://github.com/amclain/sublime-netlinx), to maintain a NetLinx workspace.
-Automated tools can generate, maintain, and analyze these files as well.
+Automated tools can generate, maintain, and analyze this file as well.

 To generate a template workspace config file, execute `netlinx-workspace --create`.